 We commit to working with studio partners to provide Industry programming for emerging Black creators and other marginalized artists.
 We will amplify our Media Inclusion Initiative by working to remove barriers Black journalists face, growing our mentorship programme, and connecting participants to talent and key stakeholders within the film industry.

 As we move forward, we will stay open to suggestions and criticism.
 While our immediate focus is on the Black community, we will continue to engage all racialized communities.
 We will listen and learn as we go, working with our staff, Board, partners, donors, members, volunteers, filmmakers, other film festivals, and the industry.
-We will report on our progress before the end of 2020.
+We will report on our progress in April 2021.

 We consider ourselves fortunate to be working in film.
 Whether it’s a movie, a TV show, or a social media video, moving images are powerfully persuasive.
 We will ground our work in the belief that images matter.